-The company has three Development Directors and their support teams, running offices in:
+The company has two Development Directors and their support teams, running offices in:

 The company’s holding company is Bericote Holdings Ltd, which through its subsidiary companies is undertaking a number of developments throughout the UK.
 In 2017 the group’s turnover was in excess of £41m.
 The Group has no external borrowings and has significant cash reserves.
 It is the group’s policy to use its own balance sheet wherever possible to fund the early stages of development.